 Locate the lab phone and know the emergency number.

-Locate the safety issues, the safety showers, the eye-washer, the extinguisher, the fire blanket, the pharmacy and the sink.
+Locate the safety exits, the safety showers, the eye-wash station, the fire extinguisher, the fire blanket, the pharmacy and the sink.

-Be sure to behave correctly in case of an evacuation (gas or fire).
+Be sure to know the evacuation procedure (gas or fire).

 Never buy products directly from the supplier.
-Order your chemicals through your chemical store. (links to all chemical stores?)
+Order your chemicals through Catalyse

 Buying the products via EPFL has several advantages: